 Next-Generation Antibody Therapeutics Market Overview

-Based on technology, the next-generation antibody therapeutics market is segmented into antibody drug conjugates (ADCs), bispecific antibodies (BsAbs), Fc engineered antibodies, antibody fragments and antibody-like proteins (AF & ALPs), and biosimilar antibody (Ab) products.
-The ADCs segment held the largest market share in the historical period and is projected to hold a market share of over 50% by 2020.
-The Fc engineered antibodies segmented is projected to witness the fastest growth during the forecast period.
+On the basis of technology, the next-generation antibody therapeutics market is categorized into Fc engineered antibodies, antibody drug conjugates (ADCs), biosimilar antibody (Ab) products, antibody fragments and antibody-like proteins (AF & ALPs), and bispecific antibodies (BsAbs).
+Of these, the ADCs category is expected to hold the largest share, accounting for over 50% revenue, in the market in 2020, and the Fc engineered antibodies category is expected to witness the fastest growth during the forecast period.

 Next-Generation Antibody Therapeutics Market Dynamics